yaya-sy/EntropyBasedCLDMetrics/README.md

         age_n
 ```

 Where `orthographic` contains the raw annotations without cleaning.
 The `cleaned` contains the cleaned version of the annotations.
 And `timemarks` contains the onsets and offsets of each utterance in the audio.
-All of these are aligned, meaning that the `i^{th}` line of each file corresponds to the `i^{th}` line of the other files.
+All of these are aligned, meaning that the _i<sup>th</sup>_ line of each file corresponds to the _i<sup>th</sup>_ line of the other files.

 The `filename.txt` files contains the raw filename and `months.txt` contains the age in months.